udacity/pdsnd_github/README.md

 ### Project Title
 Bikeshare_Data_Analysis_project

+### Prerequisites
+You should have Python 3, NumPy, and pandas installed using Anaconda A text editor, like Sublime or Atom.
+A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

 ### Description
 In this project, I used data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.